-THOSE WHO HAVE ridden fifty miles or upwards in the Canadian Rockies are qualified for membership in the Trail Riders of the Canadian Rockies, which affords an unusual opportunity for those interested in trail-riding to get together.
+Those who have ridden fifty miles or upwards in the Canadian Rockies are qualified for membership in the Trail Riders of the Canadian Rockies, which affords an unusual opportunity for those interested in trail-riding to get together.
 The aims of the Trail Riders' Association are, principally, to encourage travel on horseback through the Canadian Rockies, to foster the maintenance and improvement of old trails and the building of new trails, and to encourage the love of out-door life.

-Membership is of several grades, according to the distance ridden-50, 100, 500, 1,000 and 2,500 miles.
+Membership is of several grades, according to the distance ridden-50, 100, 250, 500, 1,000 and 2,500 miles Each grade has a distinctive button which members of the grade are entitled to wear.
 There are now 1,100 members.